huongbt/Huong_Huynh_Cybersecurity_Portfolio/README.md

 # [Project 4: Power Forecast using stacked LSMT from Tensoflow](https://github.com/huongbt/Power_forecast_Tensorflow)

 In this project I used stacked LSTM from Tensorflow to forecast future power consumption.
 This could be helpful in predicting number of installed batteries and scheduling charging time in order to increase limit of power usage for data centers.
+* Normalized data used MinMaxScaler from sklearn
+* Trained model LSTM consists of two layers.
+* Tried many different optimizers function such as sgd, adam and Rmsprop, and Rmsprop produce the smallest loss error.
+Loss function I used here is mean absolute error.
+* There is potential to improve on forecast error with increase number of epochs and finetune model architecture.
+Most of loss curve are not flat yet.